rikka0w0/fast3864op-hacks/README.md

 The framework of the new device support has been made (see [the repo](https://github.com/rikka0w0/openwrt-fast3864op) and [work_with_openwrt.md](./work_with_openwrt.md) for instructions), including a patch for `board_bcm963xx.c`("openwrt/target/linux/bcm63xx/patches-5.4"), a new device tree("openwrt/target/linux/bcm63xx/dts/bcm63168-sagem-fast-3864op.dts"), a new make target("openwrt/target/linux/bcm63xx/image/bcm63xx_nand.mk", and new configuration scripts ("openwrt/target/linux/bcm63xx/base-files/etc/board.d/02_network").

 ## What's working
 1. The WAN port is functional, by default, it acts as a DHCP client.
-Note that the WAN port LEDs are not functional at the moment, see TODO 1.
+Note that the WAN port LEDs are not functional at the moment, see TODO 2.
+2. All LAN ports work, but VLAN tagging on the external switch does not work at all, see TODO 1.
-2. All USB ports are working as expected.
+3. All USB ports are working as expected.
 Additional kernel modules may be required to operate the USB devices.
+4. `lspci` shows the root PCIE bridge, but the devices (should exist?
+If looking at the stock boot log...)

 ## TODOs
-1. __NONE of the LAN ports works once boot to the current OpenWRT build.
-(Fixing this should take the highest priority!)__ It is believed to be a device tree and boardinfo problem.
-It is still not clear about the connection between the SOC and the external switch (53125?). [bcm63169-comtrend-vg-8050](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm63169-comtrend-vg-8050.dts), [bcm6369-comtrend-wap-5813n](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm6369-comtrend-wap-5813n.dts) and [bcm6362-huawei-hg253s-v2](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm6362-huawei-hg253s-v2.dts) may provide some hints.
+1. VLAN tagging on the external switch.
+By looking at similar platforms, it is very likely that the external switch is controlled by the SOC via HSSPI or LSSPI.
+Howerver, there is still a chance that the external switch was left uncontrolled and the VLAN tagging won't be possible.
+It is believed to be a device tree and boardinfo problem.
+It is still not clear about the connection between the SOC and the external switch (53125?).
+We are trying to probe both SPI interfaces for possible attached devices.
+The connection between the SOC and the external switch is surprisingly similar to [Sercomm H500S](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm63167-sercomm-h500-s.dtsi). [bcm63169-comtrend-vg-8050](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm63169-comtrend-vg-8050.dts), [bcm6369-comtrend-wap-5813n](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm6369-comtrend-wap-5813n.dts) and [bcm6362-huawei-hg253s-v2](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm6362-huawei-hg253s-v2.dts) may provide some hints.
 An [image](https://openwrt.org/_detail/media/huawei/hg253sv2-front.jpg?id=toh%3Ahuawei%3Ahg253s_v2) of Huawei HG253s-V2.
-2. LEDs are not defined in the device tree.
+2. LEDs are not defined in the device tree, some LED-GPIO relationship remains unknown.
+3. `lspci` shows no device attached.
-3. WiFi does not work at the moment.
+4. WiFi does not work at the moment.
-4. ADSL/VDSL does not work.
+5. ADSL/VDSL does not work.
-5. __Dump the DTB__.
+6. __Dump the DTB__.
 Currently, I cannot find the location of the device tree (DTB), the CFE boot loader does not seem to supply its path/address to the kernel.
 Extracting and decompiling the kernel may help solving TODO 1.
 Someone suggested that the DTB might be appended to the kernel image.
 We should try: https://github.com/PabloCastellano/extract-dtb or https://github.com/MoetaYuko/split-appended-dtb.
 See also: https://reverseengineering.stackexchange.com/questions/19495/re-zyxel-pmg5318-b20c-jffs2-vmlinux-lz.

 # References
 https://github.com/mattimustang/optus-sagemcom-fast-3864-hacks/issues/27